Classics

 Through comparative study, this course explores the effects of imperialism and colonialism upon Indigenous peoples.
 Using a variety of ancient Greek and Latin literary sources, translated into English, students examine how ancient Italic peoples, specifically the Sabines and Etruscans, were forcefully assimilated into the rapidly expanding Roman Republic.
 In comparison, students are introduced to Indigenous communities living along the stretch of British Columbia’s Highway 16, known as the “Highway of Tears”.
 We explore the origins of its name, and study how the traumas occurring in this region are representative of the impacts of Canadian settler colonialism.
 Using ancient and modern cases students examine the impact of colonialism and imperialism upon the cultures of Indigenous peoples, the impacts on their sense of identity, and research what, if any, remaining traces of their voices can be found in the study of both ancient and contemporary history.

 Upon his ascent to power after a century of war, Rome’s first princeps, Augustus, launched a program of cultural reformation and restoration that was to have a profound and enduring effect upon every aspect of life in the empire, from fashions in entertainment, decoration, and art, to religious and political habits and customs.
 Using the city of Rome as its primary text, this course investigates how the Augustan “renovation” of Rome is manifested first and foremost in the monuments associated with the ruler: the Mausoleum of Augustus, theater of Marcellus, temple of Apollo on the Palatine, Altar of Augustan Peace, and Forum of Augustus as well as many others.
 Understanding of the material remains themselves is supplemented by historical and literary texts dating to Augustus’s reign, as well as by a consideration of contemporary research and controversies in the field.
+This course originates in Classics and is crosslisted with: Archaeology.
 (Same as: ARCH 2202, URBS 2402)

 This course explores what makes a monster in the ancient world.
 Also examines what these monsters reflect about the societies they come from.
 Since monsters are often not static in meaning and change throughout time, students also investigate how later groups adopt and repurpose monsters as symbols of both disenfranchisement and empowerment.
 In this course students study monsters from various time periods and cultures within and outside the Ancient Mediterranean.
 Students encounter these monsters in literary texts, material culture, video games, TV, and film and analyze myths and media through theoretical approaches such as critical race theory, gender studies, queer theory, and postcolonial theory.
 Students can use this exploration of monsters of the past to reflect on and assess monsters made in contemporary society.

 The truism that the women of classical antiquity are silent plays out all too literally in the historical record: the women of ancient Greece and Rome have left only scarce and fragmentary remains of texts in their own voices.
 This erasure has provoked a remarkable response in contemporary literature, as writers have taken up the challenge to restore the missing voices of ancient women.
 In this course, several recent works of fiction will be read against their ancient models in epic and drama, and the cultural and political forces influencing both ancient and modern texts will be examined.
 Readings may include Madeline Miller, Circe; Margaret Atwood, Penelopiad; Pat Barker, The Silence of the Girls; Colm Toibin, House of Names; Christa Wolf, Medea; and Ali Smith, Girl Meets Boy; other readings may be included to reflect student interest.
 All readings are in English, and no prior familiarity with classical antiquity is required.
-(Same as: GSWS 2243)
+This course originates in Classics and is crosslisted with: Gender Sexuality and Women St. (Same as: GSWS 2243)

 Seminar.
 Explores the development of scientific thinking in the ancient Greek world by examining the history of Greek medicine.
 Topics include the development of Greek rationalist thought; concepts of health and disease; notions of the human body, both male and female; the physician’s skills (diagnosis, prognosis, remedy); similarities and differences between religious and scientific views of disease; concepts of evidence, proof, and experiment; and Greek medical thinking in the Roman world.
 All readings in English.
 This course emphasizes the skills and approaches to writing in the Classics discipline.